nus-cs2103-AY1617S1/addressbook-level4/docs/UserGuide.md

 > * **`add`**` submit proposal `**`by`**` 23:59 02 oct 2016`

 > ###### Specifying location : `at`
-> This parameter is used to indicate the venue of an event.<br>
+> This parameter is used to indicate the venue of a task.<br>
 > Format: **`at`**` [location]`<br>

 > Examples:
 > * **`add`**` dinner with mom `**`at`**` home`

 > ###### Specifying remarks : `remarks`
-> This parameter is used to add remarks for the event.<br>
+> This parameter is used to add remarks for the task.<br>
 > Format: **`remarks`**` [remarks]`<br>

 > Examples: